rehierl/html-outliner-spec/issue-inner-sce.md

 1. SCEs are always considered subsections of their first outer SE, regardless of what implied sections other headings may have created.
-1. note - an SCE itself isn't a section and therefore can't become a subsection of an SE - they represent sequences of sections
+1. note - an SCE itself isn't a section and therefore can't become a subsection of an SE
 1. note - an SE isn't a section and itself can't have subsections

 **Version-2** - *one could still read this as*

-1. add each section of the SCE being exited to the outline of the first outer SE - or, put differently - add each section of the SCE being exited **as new siblings to the last section** of the first outer SE
+1. add each section of the SCE being exited to the outline of the first outer SE - or - add each section of the SCE being exited **as new siblings to the last section** of the first outer SE
-1. note - the above use of the word 'subsections' does not refer to any inner section of the first outer SCE - i.e. it does not imply to associate an inner SCE with an inner section of the first outer SE, it implies to associate these with the SE itself
+1. note - the above use of the word 'subsections' does not refer to any inner section of the first outer SCE - i.e. it does not imply to associate an inner SCE with an inner section of the first outer SE, it implies to directly associate an inner SCE with the SE itself

 **Version-1 vs. Version-2**

 1. i.e. (1) add as subsections -vs- (2) add as siblings to the last section
 1. **conclusion** - both statements contradict each other

-## Version-2 (as siblings)
+## Version-2: as siblings

 1. **to be continued ...........**

-## Version-1 (as subsections)
+## Version-1: as subsections

 *each SE must always have at least one section object*